Use of High Throughput Assays and Computational Tools in the Endocrine Disruptor Screening Program

 - ER binding in vitro assay;

-- ER transcriptional activation in vitro assay (ERTA); and
+- ER transcriptional activation in vitro assay;

-- In vivo uterotrophic assay.
+- In vivo Uterotrophic assay; and

 It is important, however, not to equate a determination of a chemical's bioactivity from the “ER Model” with a determination that a chemical causes endocrine disruption.
 The World Health Organization (WHO)/International Programme on Chemical Safety (IPCS) defines endocrine disruption as being caused by "an exogenous substance or mixture that alters function(s) of the endocrine system and consequently causes adverse health effects in an intact organism or its progeny, or (sub)populations."
 Bioactivity is an indicator that a chemical has the potential to alter endocrine function, but (1) whether the chemical actually alters endocrine function and (2) whether that altered function produces an adverse outcome in an intact animal cannot be determined without further testing (i.e., Tier 2 testing).